 Whilst we are a long way away from the roads being flooded with driverless cars, we can observe the potential benefits a fully driverless car society could bring, as well as the hurdles manufacturers would need to overcome to make driverless cars a mainstream reality.

 10 Pros of Self-Driving Cars

 - Prevention of car accidents.
 Computers based on sophisticated systems and algorithms will essentially eliminate costly human error, as they have been doing with aircraft for decades.
 Major causes of accidents, including drunk or distracted driving, will not be factors with self-driving cars.
 In total, 90% of the accidents generally caused can potentially be reduced or eliminated.

 - Traffic efficiency.
 With the ability to communicate in real-time, cars will be able to travel efficiently at optimized distances from each other.
 They will also determine the best route for you to take, to eliminate bumper-to-bumper traffic jams.
 Without the human factor, there will be fewer traffic blocks anyway.

 - Better for the environment.
 Autonomous cars will likely be electric rather than utilizing internal combustion.
 This will contribute to reducing emissions and becoming more environmentally sustainable.

 - Increased accessibility for differently-abled people.
-Driverless cars will allow for the disabled and those less mobile to get around easily and comfortably.
+Driverless cars will allow the disabled and the less mobile to get around easily and comfortably.
 Driverless cars mean more freedom and less dependence on other people.